jerysun/Azure_Cloud_Routines/README.md

 - It shows how to access the containers of Azure Blob Storage as well as how to manipulate the files stored there.
 - It also displays how to adopt the best practice of software engineering to do the architecture of a project, and how to use the design patterns such as Service-Repository, DI(Dependency Injection), etc.

 ## IV.
 WebApp AzureServiceBus

+To run this app you must create your Service Bus resource on https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to do it.

+### Example 1

 Azure Service Bus is a cloud-based messaging service providing queues and topics with publish/subscribe semantics and rich features.
 Use Service Bus to:
 - Build reliable and elastic cloud apps with messaging.